 When completing the Notice of Appeal, the grounds of the appeal must be identified.
 If the appeal is successful and the individual has been allowed to remain or enter the UK, the Home Office has permission to apply to appeal the decision within 14 calendar days.
 If the application to appeal is not successful, the individual can apply to the First-Tier Tribunal to appeal to the Upper Tribunal or subsequently to the Upper Tribunal itself.

-At Curzon Green Solicitors, we can offer help with advising on suitable grounds of appeal and supporting documents.
+We can offer help with advising on suitable grounds of appeal and supporting documents.
 We also can prepare your appeal bundle, including skeleton arguments and detailed witness statements.
 We offer advocacy in your immigration hearing itself and have significant experience within the Immigration and Asylum Tribunals.

 Individuals are not automatically entitled to appeal to the Upper Tribunal.
 An application for permission must be submitted to the First Tier Tribunal itself or if refused directly to the Upper Tribunal.
 Crucially, this appeal can only be brought forward on an error of law.
 Applications for appeal to the Upper Tribunal can be complex and knowledge of the legal framework within which a matter sits will be essential in being granted permission for a further hearing.

 When hearing the appeal, the Upper Tribunal will determine and assess whether the First-Tier Tribunal has erred in law.
 If an error of law is identified there may be several outcomes.
 The matter may be referred back to the First Tier Tribunal for further consideration.

 If permission is refused to appeal or the matter cannot be heard by the Court of Appeal, the individual may be able to apply for permission for a Judicial Review of the decision.